luyadev/luya.io/docs/guide/cms/blocks.md

 ## Env / Context Information

-Each block is placed in an environment (env) you can access those information inside your block logic:
+Each block is placed in an environment (env) you can access those information inside your block with <class name="luya\cms\base\PhpBlock" method="getEnvOption" />logic:

 ```php
 $this->getEnvOption($key, $defaultValue);